Timeline of the Yemeni revolution (23 September – December 2011): 20 November

 At least 400 soldiers defected from Yemeni Army, some were apparently members of the Republican Guard.

 22 November

-The United Nations envoy to Yemen said at a press conference in Sana'a, "All the parties have agreed to implement the Gulf Co-operation Council initiative."
+The United Nations envoy to Yemen said at a press conference in Sanaa, "All the parties have agreed to implement the Gulf Co-operation Council initiative."

 23 November

 Saleh arrived in Saudi Arabia to attend the GCC deal's signing, Yemeni state television reported.
 Saleh signed the agreement and gave a brief speech in which he referred to the uprising as a "coup" and described the assassination attempt that left him incapacitated for much of the summer as "a scandal".
 Ban Ki-moon, the secretary-general of the United Nations, said he had received word from Saleh that after the signing ceremony, the outgoing president planned to fly to New York City for medical treatment.

 25 November

 To mark the Islamic New Year, Saleh sent a message to the Yemeni military and police justifying his signature of the GCC agreement, Yemeni state news reported.
 According to the report, Saleh said he wanted to avoid "destruction, bloodshed and the slide into chaos".